 If you've left work because of the physical effects of the later stages of pregnancy or the aftermath of childbirth you may still be counted as a worker provided that you return to work or find another job within a reasonable period of the birth.
 During the period when you are not working you may be able to claim means-tested benefits such as income support.

-Started vocational training
+If you've started vocational training

 If you've stopped working for an employer to start work-related training you may have the right to reside as a former worker.
 If you gave up your job voluntarily the training must usually be related to your most recent job.
 If you're 'involuntarily unemployed', for example, you were made redundant, your training need not relate to your last job.